Stokely Carmichael: 1961: Freedom Rides

 Carmichael said of the Parchman Farm sheriff:

 The sheriff acted like he was scared of black folks and he came up with some beautiful things.
-One night he opened up all the windows, put on ten big fans and an air conditioner and dropped the temperature to 38 degrees [Fahrenheit; 3 °C].
+One night he opened up all the windows, put on ten big fans and an air conditioner, and dropped the temperature to 38 degrees [Fahrenheit; 3 °C].
 All we had on was T-shirts and shorts.

-While being hurt one time, Carmichael began singing to the guards, "I'm gonna tell God how you treat me", and the other prisoners joined in.
+While being hurt on one occasion, Carmichael began singing to the guards, "I'm gonna tell God how you treat me", and the other prisoners joined in.

 Carmichael kept the group's morale up in prison, often telling jokes with Steve Green and the other Freedom Riders, and making light of their situation.
-He knew their situation was serious.
+He knew their situation was serious:

 What with the range of ideology, religious belief, political commitment and background, age, and experience, something interesting was always going on.
 Because no matter our differences, this group had one thing in common, moral stubbornness.
 Whatever we believed, we really believed and were not at all shy about advancing.
 We were where we were only because of our willingness to affirm our beliefs even at the risk of physical injury.
 So it was never dull on death row.

 In a 1964 interview with author Robert Penn Warren, Carmichael reflected on his motives for going on the rides:

 I thought I have to go because you've got to keep the issue alive, and you've got to show the Southerners that you're not gonna be scared off, as we've been scared off in the past.
 And no matter what they do, we're still gonna keep coming back.